microsoft/onnxruntime/docs/tutorials/azureml.md

         results['error'] = "I am unable to find the answer to this question.
 Can you please ask another question?" return results

-# Perform the one-off intialisation for the prediction.
+# Perform the one-off initialization for the prediction.
 The init code is run once when the endpoint is setup.
 def init():
     global tokenizer, session, model